What is a charter school?

 Can my student attend Hawthorn Leadership School for Girls?

-Girls eligible to attend public school in the City of St. Louis, Riverview Gardens or Normandy are eligible for enrollment at Hawthorn.
+Girls eligible to attend public school in the City of St. Louis are eligible for enrollment at Hawthorn.
 Students who live in school districts participating in the VICC program are also eligible to attend Hawthorn.

 Hawthorn has three entry points: 6th, 7th and 9th grades.
 This year Hawthorn is a 6th – 8th grade middle school.
 By adding a new 6th grade each year, we will be grow the school to full enrollment with approximately 450 students in 6th through 12th grades in 2020!